garcia-danny/garcia-danny-old/README.md

 Welcome!
-I am Danny, reporting that the current weather is  and the temperature is °C.
+I am Danny, reporting that the current weather is  and the temperature is °F.
 Last refresh at Thursday 5 September at 13:01 GMT+8.